About

 These templates have been created to assist countries with monitoring and evaluating the effectiveness of three specific aspects of SGBV legislation – protection/police safety orders, prosecutions and victim impact statements.
 The report provides guidance on how to use the templates and links to additional resources to assist with monitoring and evaluation.

-Download PDF for printing (PDF, 1.6 MB) Download document for editing (DOCX, 929.4 KB)
+Download PDF for printing (PDF, 1.6 MB) Invalid download ID.

 SGBV - Best Practices Research